LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 This is equivalent to the 'rename file' function.

-Afterwards, when we perform a `ls` command, we will see that it is now `gulliver.txt`.
+Afterwards, when we perform a `ls` command, we will see that it is now `gulliver.txt`:

 ~~~
 $ ls